saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/graph-neural-nets/index.md

 **What We Want to Achieve**

-The code aims to **load a molecule from its SMILES (Simplified Molecular-Input Line-Entry System) representation and calculate key, basic molecular descriptors**.
+The code aims to load a molecule from its **SMILES (Simplified Molecular-Input Line-Entry System)** representation and calculate key, basic molecular descriptors.

 1.  **Parse the Molecule:** The SMILES string `"CC(=O)Oc1ccccc1C(=O)O"` (which represents **Aspirin**) is parsed using `Chem.MolFromSmiles(smiles)` to create an in-memory RDKit **molecule object** (`mol`).
 This object is the working representation of the compound.
 2.  **Validate Input:** It checks if the parsing was successful (`if mol is None`).
 If not, it raises a `ValueError`, ensuring the subsequent calculations are only performed on valid molecules.